 --We have access to counseling resources through several means.
 For books, ebooks, and videos/DVDs in our library collection, you can search our library catalog on the library's website.
 (For those at extended campuses, you may request items to be shipped to you.
 See our webpage on requesting materials.)

 Numerous online books in the area of psychology and counseling are available through PsycBooks, one of the databases we offer via the library's website.
 PsycBooks has the full-text of many books published by the American Psychological Association as well as selected classics published in decades past.

 To find articles, you can search another APA database on our psychology database page.
 PsycInfo covers over 2000 journals as well as books, dissertations, and other miscellaneous materials.
 Since psychology and counseling can intersect with so many different subject areas, we also offer databases in the areas of sociology, anthropology, history, education, nursing and medicine, the arts and sciences, and business.
 In all, we have over 125 databases that provide information for practically any research area.

 If you have questions, please contact a Reference librarian at 314-968-6950 or 800-985-4279 or by clicking on "Help" on our home page.
 This link will take you to our Ask a Librarian service where you can e-mail us a question.
-We also have a number of tutorials linked from our home page in the "How Do I" section under "Find tutorials, etc.", including a Doing Research in Counseling and Psychology page.
+We also have a number of tutorials, including a Counseling @ Webster University Library page.